richysix/geneExpr/README.md

   </tr>
 </table>

-#### RData file
+#### Subset by Gene id

-Alternatively, a pre-computed R data file containing a DESeq2 DESeqDataSet object can be uploaded using the **Load Data File** button
+A text file of Ensembl gene ids to subset the heatmap to can be uploaded using this button.
+Any ids that can't be matched will be listed in a warning alert above the heatmap.

 ### Heatmap